RaselHaulader/food-express-client-side/README.md

 ## Site functionality
-- add items to database
+- User can see food details and place them in his/her order list
-- delete items to database
+- User can cancel his/her orders.
 - create items and save into database
-- update database items information
+- update orders status.
-- firebase google authentication
+- firebase google authentication.
-- react router routing
+- react router routing.
-- context api and react hooks for state management
+- context api and react hooks for state management.

 ## The technology with which the site has been built
 - HTML